muxspace/zeomancer_web/site/content/_index.md

     text: "Wildfires are more frequent and last longer.
 Make sure your indoor environment stays smoke free."
   - image: /img/icons/fumes_2.jpeg
     text: "Toxic fumes can quickly accumulate indoors and make us sick.
 Zeomancer can monitor your air quality and help you improve your indoor air quality."

+# long-text
+what_blurb:
+  class: bg-grey-1
+  heading: "With your help, we can end hunger in Africa, in spite of climate change"
+  text: "We're partnered with eCoDigital in Tanzania and KISSPRO in Kenya to give 1200 devices to farmers this year and even more next year.
+Help us reach all of these farmers by supporting our upcoming crowdfunding campaign."
+  #image: /img/tanzania_children_1_8x_r04_crop.jpeg
+  image: /img/tanzania_children_saturated_rect.png
+  caption: A future test site for our weather station in the Katavi region of Tanzania.
+Most farmers do not have machinery or irrigation, let alone weather forecasts.
+Photo courtesy Abdala Liingilie.

 ---